zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/terminology.md

 ## Data structures
 - A **data structure** is a way to store and organize data in order to facilitate access and modifications.
 ## Data type
+## Declarative programming
+- In computer science, **declarative programming** is a programming paradigm---a style of building the structure and elements of computer programs---that expresses the logic of a computation without describing its control flow.
 ## Dial-up
 ## Dictionary
 - (Computer networking)Many algorithms need only the ability to insert elements into, delete elements from, and test membership in a set.
 We call a **dynamic** set that supports these operations a **dictionary**.